ucsb-cs56/ucsb-cs56.github.io/_topics/spring_boot_application_properties.md

 * When running on localhost, this is a Unix, MacOS, or Windows Environment Variable.
 * When running on Heroku, this is a Config Variable.

 Names of environment variables are, by convention, all upper case and use snake case (underscores).

-The environment variables used by Spring Boot is called
+The environment variable used
+by Spring Boot to override `application.properties` values is called `SPRING_APPLICATION_JSON`.
+It shoudl be set equal to a JSON string that defines keys/values for each application property that needs to be override or supplement the values in the `application.properties` file.

+An example of this is illustrated in the repo: <https://github.com/ucsb-cs56-pconrad/spring-boot-app-config>